The Pakistani Economy: Can We Grow? | The Friday Economist

 These are just a few main ways in which we propose rethinking the Pakistani economy.
 The key assumption here remains working towards a system that seeks to bridge income inequalities.
 Without this will, many of these policies may also end up reinforcing an extractive status quo!

-Rabia Khan, Teaching Fellow, Department of Economics, LUMS
+Rabia Khan is a Teaching Fellow at the Department of Economics, LUMS.

-Verda Arif, Teaching Fellow, Department of Economics, LUMS
+Verda Arif is a Teaching Fellow at the Department of Economics, LUMS.

 The writers acknowledge Dr Atif Mian, Professor of Economics, Public Policy and Finance at Princeton University and Dr Ahmed Jamal Pirzada, Senior Lecturer in Economics at the University of Bristol for their views and recommendations for Pakistan’s macroeconomy.